Weekly Gem #44 You could set your watch by it?

 For example, on this date in 1944, the USS Minneapolis Ship's Bell was being rung every half hour during the Battle of Leyte Gulf, the largest naval battle in history.
-This was just 1 1/2 years after the same bell stayed afloat, along with most of the ship, even though the entire bow had been blown off by a torpedo in the battle mentioned by the gem's author.
-In fact, this bell kept watch through 16 major engagements and survived to remind us about them.
+This was just 1 1/2 years after the same bell stayed afloat, along with most of the ship, even though the entire bow had been blown off by a torpedo in the battle mentioned by the gem's author (see "why it's interesting, below).
+In fact, this bell kept the watch through 16 major engagements during World War II and survived to remind us about them.

 And of course, you could set your 'watch' by the ship's bell.
-There are six four hour watches aboard ship, with the crew divided into three groups, 4 hours on, 8 hours off.
+There are six four hour watches aboard ship, with the crew divided into three groups, 4 hours on watch, 8 hours off.
 The ship's bells were rung every half hour, like this:

 30 minutes, 1 bell